-For the most basic but effective live option among the best looper pedals here, it's hard to get past the TC Electronic Ditto Looper X2.
-With essentially only two controls (start and stop), it's difficult to mess up loops live, unless your timing is really off.
-With a little practice before you take things public, the Ditto Looper X2 is as powerful as anything else, and the lack of quantization is actually a bonus if you're playing in different time signatures or using polyrhythms.
+For the most basic but effective live option, it's hard to beat the TC Electronic Ditto X2.
+With essentially only two controls - start and stop - it's hard to mess up loops live, unless your timing is off.
+With some practice, it's as powerful as they come, and the lack of quantization is a bonus if you're playing in different time signatures or using polyrhythms.
 If you have a bit less available real-estate on your pedalboard and don't mind the lack of a dedicated stop switch, then the TC Electronic Ditto+ is worth a look.

 If price is no object, and the smaller units are not cutting it for you in terms of features, or number of loops, then the Boomerang III is our recommendation.
 Look at the feet of a touring artist that heavily uses looping, and you'll probably see a Boomerang.

 If you're looking primarily for a songwriting tool, then the hybrid drum machine Boss RC-10R could be worth trying.
 It essentially replaces the RC30 with its two available loop tracks and various rhythm patterns, though it should be said that the drum machine functionality does detract slightly from its focus as a looper.

 The TC Electronic Ditto X2 is still incredibly popular as an entry-level looper pedal, and the truism with groceries applies to TC's looper line: if you go one above the cheapest, you get the best value.

 So it goes with the Ditto X2.
 Incredibly simple on the front panel, there's a single control for the loop volume, then it's one tap to record, one to play, and there's a dedicated stop button.